jhudsl/tidyversecourse/docs/05-prediction.md

 Optionally one can use the `prep()` function of the `recipes` package to update the recipe for manually performing the preprocessing to see how this influences the data.
 This step is however not required when using the `workflows` package.
 The preprocessed training data can than be viewed by using the `bake()` function with the `new_data = NULL` argument, while preprocessed testing data can be viewed using the `bake()` function and specifying that the testing data is the `new_data`.

-The `prep()` function estimates parameters (estimating the required quantities and statistics required by the steps for the variables) for preprocessing and updates the variables roles, as sometimes predictors may be removed, this allows the recipe to be ready to use on other data sets.
+The `prep()` function estimates parameters (estimating the required quantities and statistics required by the steps for the variables) for preprocessing and updates the variables roles, as sometimes predictors may be removed, this allows the recipe to be ready to use on other datasets.

 It **does not necessarily actually execute the preprocessing itself**, however we will specify using the `retain` argument for it to do this so that we can take a look at the preprocessed data.

 There are some important arguments to know about:

-1. `training` - you must supply a training data set to estimate parameters for preprocessing operations (recipe steps) - this may already be included in your recipe - as is the case for us
+1. `training` - you must supply a training dataset to estimate parameters for preprocessing operations (recipe steps) - this may already be included in your recipe - as is the case for us
 2. `fresh` - if `fresh=TRUE`, - will retrain and estimate parameters for any previous steps that were already prepped if you add more steps to the recipe
 3. `verbose` - if `verbose=TRUE`, shows the progress as the steps are evaluated and the size of the preprocessed training set
 4. `retain` - if `retain=TRUE`, then the preprocessed training set will be saved within the recipe (as template).
 This is good if you are likely to add more steps and do not want to rerun the `prep()` on the previous steps.
 However this can make the recipe size large.
 This is necessary if you want to actually look at the preprocessed data.